Numerix-DSP/siglib/README.md

 ## Documentation

-Documentation is available in the folder 'docs', in particular :
+Documentation is available in the folder 'docs', in particular:

 * siglib_users.pdf  - SigLib User's Manual - This is the place to start for installation and overview information